quartsystem/seq-mcp-server/licensing_trial.md

 **Cause:** Machine ID doesn't match

 **Solution:**
-- Get the correct Machine ID from your system using `seq-mcp --machine-id`
+- Get the correct Machine ID from your system using `seq-mcp machine-id`
 - Request a new license with the correct Machine ID
-- Check license status with `seq-mcp --license-status` to verify the fix
+- Check license status with `seq-mcp license-status` to verify the fix

 ### "License has expired"